frencojobs/interact/README.md

 ## Acknowledgement

 This library is mostly inspired by [dialouger](https://github.com/mitsuhiko/dialoguer) library from Rust.
-The lack of properly maintained library for Dart with a well-made API is what pushed me into making this library.
+The lack of a properly maintained library for Dart with a well-made API is what pushed me into making this library.

 ## License